A Separability Foundation for Random Coefficients Logit: Introduction

+In this paper we provide an axiomatization of random coefficients logit.
+This term is often conflated with mixed logit, and we follow \cite*{strzalecki2025stochastic} to distinguish the two.
+Mixed logit allows unrestricted utility heterogeneity and can approximate any random utility model \citep{mcfadden2000mixed}, so axiomatizing mixed logit is close in spirit to axiomatizing stochastic rationality more generally \citep{manski1977structure, falmagne1978representation, mcfadden1990stochastic,clark1996random}.
+A characterization of mixed logit along these lines was obtained by \cite{saito2017axiomatizations}.

+Random coefficients logit restricts heterogeneity to linear utility functions over outcomes in $\R^n$.
+This model has become the workhorse of empirical research owing to its parsimony and flexibility: it allows for structured taste heterogeneity and combines this with tractability and identification \citep[see, e.g.,][]{berry1995automobile,nevo2000practitioner, Train_2003, fox2012random, moon2018estimation, gandhi2021empirical}.
+To our knowledge, this paper is the first axiomatic characterization of this economically central subclass of mixed logit rules.

+The restriction to linear utilities is substantive: linear-utility mixtures do not span all random utility behaviors unless the number of alternatives is small relative to the outcome dimension \citep{saito2017axiomatizations,lu2025mixed}.
+Such mixtures give rise to linear pure characteristic models (LPCM), which we discuss further in \S\ref{sec:approx} alongside a characterization of a related class by \cite{gul2006random}.

-According to \cite*{luce1959individual}, a choice rule exhibits independence of irrelevant alternatives (IIA) if the relative probabilities for a subset of alternatives do not depend on the presence of other alternatives in the choice set. \cite*{luce1959individual} demonstrated that any behavior satisfying IIA can be generated by multinomial logit for some choice of utilities.
-In our setting---as in the analysis of random utilities---the scale of utilities is given.
-For a given scale, IIA implies that the probability of an alternative must be proportional to some fixed function of its utility.
-Multinomial logit corresponds to the exponential function but IIA is also compatible with any other.
+In contrast to random coefficients logit, there is a large literature characterizing multinomial logit.
+Its early popularity stemmed from analytical tractability and its microfoundation as a random-utility model with Gumbel-distributed shocks \citep*{luce1965utility, mcfadden1974conditional}.
+According to \cite*{luce1959individual}, a choice rule exhibits independence of irrelevant alternatives (IIA) if the relative probabilities for any subset of alternatives do not depend on the presence of other alternatives in the choice set. \cite*{luce1959individual} demonstrated that any behavior satisfying IIA can be generated by multinomial logit for some choice of (possibly nonlinear) utilities.
+Variants of IIA have since been used to characterize various generalizations of multinomial logit \citep*[see, e.g.,][]{gul2014random, echenique2018perception, ahn2018path, kovach2022behavioral}.
+Versions of multinomial logit with linear utilities can be characterized by augmenting IIA-type requirements with additional axioms pinning down the exponential dependence of likelihood ratios on outcomes \citep*{yellott1977relationship, cerreia2021axiomatic, breitmoser2021axiomatic, cerreiamultinomial}.
+Unlike IIA, which constrains behavior across nearly identical menus such as those generated by duplicating an action as in \citep*{debreu1960review}, IID places no restrictions in such settings and applies only to decisions made in separate, non-overlapping contexts.